dirk-zimoch/sscan/docs/sscanReleaseNotes.md

     Front end for operating on MDA files, uses readMDA, opMDA, and writeMDA from mda.py

 *   Fixed problems in the communication between the sscan record and saveData that caused corrupted data files to be written:
-    *   The basic problem was that saveData was getting bufferred data arrays, but an unbuffered copy of the sscan record's CPT field.
-The sscan record now maintains the field BCPT (bufferred CPT) which is posted when data array buffers are switched.
+    *   The basic problem was that saveData was getting buffered data arrays, but an unbuffered copy of the sscan record's CPT field.
+The sscan record now maintains the field BCPT (buffered CPT) which is posted when data array buffers are switched.
     *   A second problem was that saveData was not able to put AWAIT=1 quickly enough to stop a very fast scan in time to ensure integrity of the data file. saveData now writes '1' to the sscan record's AAWAIT field on init, and writes '0' if it ever exits (not a supported operation at this time).
 As a consequence, AAWAIT no longer occurs in the autosave-request file scan\_settings.req.
     *   A remaining problem, thus far seen only on cygwin, is that multidimensional scans can get saveData into trouble because CA monitors sometimes are received by saveData in a different order than they were posted by the sscan records.
 Currently, neither the sscan record nor saveData defend against this.
 *   Added Dohn Arms' 'mdautils' software in the sscanApp/src directory.
 This software can convert an MDA file to ascii, print info about an MDA file, and read an MDA file into C data structures.